-- (a) Any person whose application for renewal of a license issued pursuant to this Chapter is denied shall thereafter be ineligible for the issuance of any new license issued pursuant to this Chapter for a period of 12 months. - (b) Any person who has significant ownership interest in or control of an entity whose liquor license renewal application is denied shall thereafter be ineligible for the issuance of any new license issued pursuant to this Chapter for a period of 12 months.
-This ineligibility also shall apply to the issuance of a new license to any other entity in which the disqualified person has significant ownership or control.
+(a) Any person whose application for renewal of a license issued pursuant to this Chapter is denied shall thereafter be ineligible for the issuance of any new license issued pursuant to this Chapter for a period of 12 months, provided, however, that nothing in this subsection (a) shall prohibit the renewal of any license at a premises other than the premises described in such non-renewed license.

+(b) Any person who has significant ownership interest in or control of an entity whose liquor license renewal application is denied shall thereafter be ineligible for the issuance of any new license issued pursuant to this Chapter for a period of 12 months.
+This ineligibility also shall apply to the issuance of a new license to any other entity in which the disqualified person has significant ownership or control, provided, however, that nothing in this subsection (b) shall prohibit the renewal of any license at a premises other than the premises described in such non-renewed license.
 As used in this section, "significant ownership or control" means: (1) ownership of more than 5% of the entity, or ownership of more than 5% voting shares of stock if the entity is a corporation; or (2) holding a position as a principal officer or serving on the board of directors or as a manager of the entity.